tlswg/tls13-spec/draft-ietf-tls-tls13.md

   data encryption (e.g., AES {{AES}}, etc.).
 The keys for this symmetric encryption are generated uniquely for each connection and are based on a secret negotiated by another protocol (such as the TLS Handshake Protocol).
-The Record Protocol can also be used without encryption, i.e., in integrity-only modes.
+The TLS Record Protocol can also be used without encryption, i.e., in integrity-only modes.

 - The connection is reliable.
 Messages include an authentication tag which protects them against modification.

-- The Record Protocol can operate in an insecure mode but is generally only used in this mode while another protocol is using the Record Protocol as a transport for negotiating security parameters.
+- The TLS Record Protocol can operate in an insecure mode but is generally only used in this mode while another protocol is using the TLS Record Protocol as a transport for negotiating security parameters.

 The TLS Record Protocol is used for encapsulation of various higher- level